Lasers for cellulite: do they work?

 However, cellulite is found in the deepest layer of the skin and thereby it simply cannot be removed by ablative lasers without first burning away (ablating) the rest of the skin itself, including the dermis (the core of the skin).
 This is obviously not an option - who would want to burn their entire skin?

-So all those IPL machines, cold lasers and hot lasers, used for anti-ageing, resurfacing and hair removal cannot be used to remove cellulite, despite the erroneous claims and the marketing hype.
+So all those IPL machines and lasers, ablative or non-ablative, used for anti-ageing, resurfacing and hair removal cannot be used to remove cellulite, despite the erroneous claims and the marketing hype.

 They are just too superficial.